hms-networks/AbccSpiAnalyzer/README.md

 ## [Compile & Install](#table-of-contents)

-While tagged releaves are provided which contain precompiled libraries and associated documentation, you may still opt to compile the libraries yourself.
+While tagged releases are provided which contain precompiled libraries and associated documentation, you may still opt to compile the libraries yourself.

 ### [Windows](#table-of-contents)